Road trip: Preparing your vehicle

 Check your car

 Days before leaving, you should ensure that your car is operating at normal capacity.
 Take it for a quick drive and ensure that everything feels normal and that there are no strange noises or anything of that nature.
-Additionally, you should check that your gauges, lights, indicators and windscreen wipers are all working properly, as well as checking your fluids (we will cover that next).
+Additionally, you should check that your gauges, lights, indicators and windscreen wipers are all working properly, as well as check your fluids (we will cover that next).
 You also want to ensure you have your spare key handy, as well as spare batteries for your keys (if your car uses a key fob or has buttons to lock/unlock the central locking system).

 - Engine oil